WorkShoft/Anton-s-OpenGL-4-tutorials/README.md

 Code based on Anton Gerdelan's OpenGL 4 book.

 Each chapter in the book has its own folder.
-Inside the chapter there is a folder for each section, which contains its program.
+Inside that folder there is another one for each section.
+Every section contains a main.cpp program and a CMake script that builds it.

 root->
        chapter->
-                 section/program
+                 section->
+			   program

 To compile an example:
 1) Move to its folder